 PARALEGAL.AB...

-313-845-9693 kadams@hfcc.edu Kevin Adams Reuther Liberal Arts Building 332 Elaine Saneske 313-845-9704 esaneske@hfcc.edu Reuther Liberal Arts Building 328
+Rachelle Loomus 313-317-4158 rsloomus@hfcc.edu Reuther Liberal Arts Building 330 Elaine Saneske 313-845-9704 esaneske@hfcc.edu Reuther Liberal Arts Building 328

 Henry Ford Community College's Paralegal Studies program is designed to prepare students for a career in the legal profession.
 Paralegals/Legal Assistants perform important legal support work such as legal research, legal document preparation, client and witness interviewing, interfacing with courts and administrative agencies, and the application of technical information.
-Upon completion of the program, graduates may choose to enter the workforce as Paralegals/Legal Assistants or may choose to continue their education by transferring to a four-year baccalaureatedegree institution.
+Upon completion of the program, graduates may choose to enter the workforce as Paralegals/Legal Assistants or may choose to continue their education by transferring to a four-year baccalaureate-degree institution.